During a global pandemic is an odd time to type the words no time better than now.

 The Bridge, 1997

-Located Ponce de Leon Ave and Freedom Parkway
+Located at Ponce de Leon Ave and Freedom Parkway

 The story of what is now Freedom Parkway is nuts.
 It took just shy of thirty years of fighting, in-fighting, court battles, barricaded bulldozers, a Georgia-born president, and protesters chaining themselves to trees to shape Atlanta’s second-largest park.
 In 1981, President Carter and Mayor Andrew Young developed a plan to create Presidential Parkway: a multi-lane, high-speed, tolled expressway with multiple bridges allowing suburban residents to bypass then blighted neighborhoods like Inman Park and Poncey-Highland straight to the Carter Library.
 2,019 acres and 600 homes were condemned to be bulldozed.
 But then, local residents organized as CAUTION Inc. (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) and Road Busters (the daring, frontline civil disobedience wing of the protest), fought the law… and won.